Skip to main content

 Step 7: Check Cache Contents

-If you have the Web UI enabled, browse to http://localhost:5000 to see cached images.
+If you have the Web UI enabled, browse to http://localhost:8000 to see cached images.
+To enable the Web UI, see Enable the Web UI.

 Or use the API: